neok0/homelense/README.md

 bun run dev
 ```
 I'm using bun, you probably can run it via different means as well.
 Now, point your browser to `localhost:3000`.
+When using bun, all environment variables will be automatically read from file if placed in `app/.env`.

 ## 📂 Configuration